 What is Delta-State Computing?

-The definitive guide to delta-state architecture, XOR state synchronization, and why reconstructed state outperforms stored state.
+An archived guide to delta-state architecture, XOR state synchronization, and where reconstructed state may help.

 What is delta-state computing?